Does Inflammatory Bowel Disease (IBD) disrupt your daily life?

 Participants will be followed for 1 year after the procedure through in-person and remote visits.

-How Can I Learn More About the Boom-IBD Clinical Trial?
+How Can I Learn More About the Boom-IBD2 Clinical Trial?

 Fill out this questionnaire to see if you or someone you care about meets the requirements.